Jon Echols: Tenure

 Echols received the 2015 Distinguished Service Award for Higher Education from the Oklahoma State Regents for Higher Education and the Council of College and University Presidents.
 He would go on to receive the award in 2020 and 2021 as well.

 In 2016, Echols asked Sheriff Vic Regalado's office to change a bid requirement on a medical contract for the Tulsa County jail so his company, Turn Key Health Clinic, could bid.
 Echols said he asked for the change so that in-county companies would have a fair opportunity to make bids.

+In 2019, Echols was the House author of House Bill 2597, also known as “Constitutional Carry,” and successfully led efforts to get it passed and signed.
+In 2019, as Floor Leader, Echols ran the bill on the House floor which created the Legislative Office of Fiscal Transparency (LOFT).
+LOFT provides oversight of state agencies to ensure that taxpayer dollars are spent wisely.

 In 2023, Echols was the House author on Senate Bill 840 (co-authored by Sen. Greg McCortney, R-Ada), a bill that "deals with name, image, likeness — the new endorsements phenomenon known as NIL."
 Echols marked it as "high-priority."
+In 2023, as Floor Leader, Echols supported and ran legislation to ban transgender surgeries on minors in the state of Oklahoma.

 In October 2023, Echols voiced support for Israel in the Gaza war, calling Hamas a terrorist organization and saying that Israel is in its rights to "wipe" Hamas out, but pointing out that Hamas is "not our Muslim brothers and sisters"and differentiating between Hamas and Palestinian civilians in Gaza.

 In 2024, Echols introduced House Bill 4156, a state immigration law creating the crime of "impermissible occupation."
 Attorney General Gentner Drummond helped draft the bill.

 In 2024, Echols was the House author to the Senate Bill co-authored by Greg Treat for the Oklahoma Survivors Act.
 Oklahoma was the first republican-led Southern state to pass survivor justice act legislation.

 2026 attorney general campaign

 On February 26, 2025, Echols officially launched a campaign for Attorney General of Oklahoma.
-He made an official announcement for his campaign in September 2025.
+He made an official announcement for his campaign in February 2025.

+Personal life

+Jon and his wife, Kristen, have three children together.
+Jon and his family attend Capitol Hill Baptist Church in OKC.